• Skip to primary navigation

 In a large saucepan add the water, sugar, triple sec, vanilla bean paste, vanilla extract, cinnamon sticks and lemon.
 Bring to a low boil over medium heat until the sugar is dissolved.

-Wash, peel, and half pears.
+Wash, peel, and halve pears.
 Using a melon baller or measuring spoon, scoop out the seeds of each pear half.
-Using a paring knife slice out the fibrous internal stem.
-Cut the external stems of each pear into 1-inch pieces, then carefully split them in half lengthwise so each pear half will get a ½ of a stem for a garnish later, optional.
-Set aside.
+Using a paring knife, slice out the fibrous core completely.
+Then, cut the stem from each pear and split it into two pieces; set them aside.
+You'll use these halves later to place on top of the puff pastry before baking for a polished presentation.

 Using a melon baller or measuring spoon, scoop out the seeds of each pear half.
 Using a paring knife slice out the fibrous internal stem.